 After going back and forth three times the two finally communicated with each other.
 They determined that window #7 guy was correct: I didn’t have to pay because I had stayed in Jordan long enough and had entered over land.

 On the Israeli side, I had to unpack my backpack again.
 While two people were having a look at the contents of my bags, I was questioned for about ten minutes by a stern-looking lady.
-She was quite interested in the Sudan stamp in my passport and the length of my travels.
+She was quite interested in the Sudanese stamp in my passport and the length of my travels.
 But eventually, she was satisfied with my explanations.

 After this and considering that I had only been out of Israel for two weeks, I wasn’t sure what kind of visa I would get.
 It turned out that there was nothing to worry about: I received a brand new visa giving me the full three months to roam around Isreal.